fredizzimo/opencode-synthetic-plexus/README.md

 # OpenCode Synthetic Plexus Plugin

-An OpenCode plugin that syncs AI models from the Synthetic API to Plexus (a model proxy server) and dynamically updates OpenCode configuration with those models.
+An [OpenCode](https://opencode.ai) plugin that syncs AI models from [Synthetic](https://synthetic.new/) to OpenCode, with optional [Plexus](https://github.com/anomalyco/plexus) integration for model proxying.

 ## Features

-- Syncs models from Synthetic API to Plexus on OpenCode startup
+- Syncs models from Synthetic to OpenCode on startup
+- Optional Plexus integration for model proxying
-- Dynamically updates OpenCode config with model metadata
+- Dynamically updates OpenCode config with model metadata and pricing
-- Can operate without Plexus, using Synthetic API directly
+- Syncs model list and pricing to Plexus when enabled
 - Configurable provider name and URLs
 - Environment variable substitution for secure credential handling
 - Per-model options and custom variants support
-- Verbose logging option for debugging

 ## Prerequisites

 - [OpenCode](https://opencode.ai) installed
-- Access to a [Synthetic API](https://github.com/anomalyco/synthetic) instance
+- Access to a [Synthetic API](https://synthetic.new/) instance
 - (Optional) Access to a [Plexus](https://github.com/anomalyco/plexus) server

 ## Installation